Risk and Assurance CommitteeKomiti Kaute me te Aukati Mōreareatanga

 New accounting and reporting requirements.

-The Risk and Assurance Committee may not delegate any of its responsibilities, duties or powers.
+The Audit and Risk Committee may not delegate any of its responsibilities, duties or powers.

 Professional and Development Learning